-Attention: Drought WARNING is in effect for City of Charlottesville.
-Every drop counts!
-Mandatory drought restrictions are in place, and no outdoor watering.
-Read the full announcement here.
+Attention: Drought warning restrictions are no longer in effect for the City of Charlottesville.
 For more info on droughts see the Drought Page.

 For a Full List of Green Incentives & Rebates: Click Here!

 The City of Charlottesville and Albemarle County Service Authority are holding a water saving rebate contest, where if you utilize a City or ACSA toilet or rain barrel rebate between October 12th - December 1st, you will be entered to win $500!
 Submission of your rebate completed rebate form and once fully approved will automatically enter you into the drawing for $500.
 Limited to one submission per household or water account number.

 To assist water conservation efforts, the City of Charlottesville is offering free Water Conservation Kits to residents.

 - A self cleaning, massaging showerhead that has earned the WaterSense label.